Twin Cities, Gemini

 “C-Charite…?”
 Kleine stammered.

 Stiffening at the name, Omicron continued to stare.
 “K-Klaus…?”
-Her hand then shot up to the tattoo on her face, and she took a step backwards.
+Her hand shot up to the tattoo on her face, and she took a step back.

 ‘Charite?’
 Gilbert searched his memory before it clicked.